n1ghtw1re/n1ghtw1re/README.md

 If you're building something important and want to do it **outside the algorithmic panopticon**, we’d love to help.

 Portfolio
+You can find the latest sites we've been workin on here - **[The N1ghtw1re Collective](https://n1ghtw1re.com/collective)**

 - **[Circuit Breach](https://circuit-breach.neocities.org/)** — Cyberpunk blog focusing on the themes, philospphy and impact of the genre on the modern world.
-- **[Code Heroes](https://code-heroes.netlify.app/)** - Celebrating the pioneers who made technology a force for good.
+- **[Code Heroes](https://code-heroes.n1ghtw1re.com/)** - Celebrating the pioneers who made technology a force for good.
+- **[Into Ideaspace](https://ideaspace.n1ghtw1re.com/)** — A manifesto for digital liberation in an age of corporate dreams.
-- **[Interlinked Records](https://interlinked-records.lovable.app/)** — Digital underground techno label based in Siem Reap.
+- **[Interlinked Records](https://interlinked.n1ghtw1re.com/)** — Digital underground techno label based in Siem Reap.
 - **[N1ghtw1re Neocities](https://n1ghtw1re.neocities.org/)** Our home on Neocities retrowebsite hosting.
-- **[Project 2028](https://preview--project-2028.lovable.app/)** - Political activist site that offers an alternative vision to isolationist, authoritarian, and oligarchic tendencies.
-- **[Synapse Express](https://synapse-express.netlify.app/)** — Worldwide mnemonic courier service providing discreet and secure data transportation.
+- **[Synapse Express](https://synapse.n1ghtw1re.com/)** — Worldwide mnemonic courier service providing discreet and secure data transportation.
-- **[Taco Bell San Angeles](https://taco-bell-sanangeles.netlify.app/)** — Visit the website of the only restaurant to survive the Franchise Wars, Taco Bell.
+- **[Taco Bell San Angeles](https://tacobell.n1ghtw1re.com/)** — Visit the website of the only restaurant to survive the Franchise Wars, Taco Bell.
-- **[TheDonStone](https://thedonstone.lovable.app/)** — DJ portfolio website with a retro terminal design.
+- **[TheDonStone](https://thedonstone.n1ghtw1re.com/)** — DJ portfolio website with a retro terminal design.
-- **[Vinyl Violence](https://vinyl-violence.netlify.app/)** — Music blog showcasing the best albums of all time.
+- **[The Hacker's Tarot](https://hackers-tarot.n1ghtw1re.com/)** — A cyberpunk reinterpretation of the classic tarot for the digital age.
+Explore the cards, get a reading, or dive into the digital unknown.
+- **[The Running Man](https://running-man.n1ghtw1re.com/)** - A satiracal fan fiction site based on the classic Arnold film.
 ---

 ## 🛡️ Core Principles